Commercial Strategy 2021-2026

 We will develop more agile processes and governance within NRW to enable quicker delivery from concept to market while adhering to our legal obligations.

 Improved routes to market are essential if we are to create a supply chain that is robust and reduces waste and carbon release.
 There is significant potential to create new products by building on what we already have and marketing this to either current or new markets.
 This is a key area for developing circular economies by using local supply chains and Wales-based operators.
+We have already started this by engaging in exciting developments such as the Timber Industrial Strategy and by being more proactive with our estate offers for development, increasing the scope of marketing and engagement.

 We will develop greater market intelligence by fully utilising available data sets and market trends internally and externally.
 While the world is incredibly data-rich, the challenge is to know what is available and where and how we can harness the information suited to our requirements.
 Cross correlation of datasets aimed at future forecasting will improve our ability to be proactive.
 It is also about finding ways to better present data and market intelligence, making it easier for people to understand and to facilitate decision-making.